The Nursing application for Fall 2024 is currently open through April 15. Please see the Get Started Today section for

 Get Started Today

 If you are interested in applying to the Nursing program, we encourage you to start at the College as Undecided Seeking Nursing or in our Healthcare Sciences degree.
-We are currently accepting applications to the Nursing program for both the Spring and Fall 2024 semesters.
-The Spring semester will close on October 15.
+We are currently accepting applications to the Nursing program for the Fall 2024 semester.
 The Fall semester will close on April 15.
-NOTE: applications for the spring will be reviewed after October 15.
-Applications for the fall will be reviewed after April 15.
+NOTE: Applications for the fall will be reviewed after April 15.

 - New Students: If you are applying to the College as a new student, please complete the College’s Online Application.
 When choosing your program of study, please choose either Undecided Seeking Nursing or Healthcare Sciences as your program of study.
 The Nursing application will automatically be included in your application form and no additional application will be required.